OnyedikachiOzoani/Product-preview-card-component/README.md

 ## Issues faced when building the project

 1. Getting the product image and the product description parts to stack together
-   horizontally whist maintaining the aspect-ratio od the image using `display: table`.
+   horizontally whist maintaining the aspect-ratio of the image using `display: table`.
    View my question and its answer on StackOverflow: [Question](https://stackoverflow.com/questions/76793682/css-height-property-not-working-for-display-table).

 2. Writing conditions for media query rules for targetting devices within a particular